pierre-24/LUMI-EasyBuild-contrib/easybuild/easyconfigs/q/QuEST/README.md

   * As a centrally installed library has to be used in a different way then the manual explains, we provide some information in the module file.

+### Version 3.5.0 for cpeGNU 21.12

+  * Backported the changes to `QuEST/CMakeLists.txt` since 3.3.0 to our own version of that file.